ethanfuerst/mpg-dashboard/README.md

 	Status: Still looking for heat index data.
 Might have to use temp each day instead, averaged over period between fillups

 - [ ] create new column - days since last fill up

+	Status: creating a unique id to group the data by when calculating the "days_since_last_fillup" column